JP Posnak, MA, LMHC

 Assessment and Clinical Understanding for CBHI (Children’s Behavioral Health Initiative) Providers

-Understanding Bias: White Fragility and How to Overcome It at Work, Dr. Robin DiAngelo
+Understanding Bias: White Fragility and How to Overcome It, Dr. Robin DiAngelo

 Traumatic Effects on Immigrant Families: Implications for Cross-Cultural Trauma Treatment, Dr. Hugo Kamya